Zackyyg/zWallet/readme.md

 keys saved on local system and hashed via a two way hash locked with a password so keys on local are hashed

+# ZWalletUI

+To start the Frontend:

+  * Install dependencies with `npm install`
+  * Start the server `yarn start`

+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+# ZWalletApi

+To start the Phoenix server:

+  * Install dependencies with `mix deps.get`
+  * Create and migrate your database with `mix ecto.setup`
+  * Add Ethereum Node in config
+  * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`

+Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.